volcengine/verl/recipe/async_reward_agent/README.md

 1. Stateless function – for one-shot, context-free scoring.
 2. Stateful class – when you need caching, token management, session context, or batch post-processing.

-Below are examples for both patterns, focusing on calling the OpenAI API as an LLM-as-a-Judge.
+Below are examples for both patterns, focusing on calling an OpenAI-style API as an LLM-as-a-Judge.
 ```python
 # --------------------------------------------------
 # 1. Stateless Function (compute_score)